Maksym Talovierov: LASK

+Talovierov playing for LASK in 2023.

 On 1 February 2023, Talovierov signed for Austrian Bundesliga club LASK on loan until the end of the 2022–23 season.
 He played 13 times for LASK in 2022–23, helping them to secure a place in the UEFA Europa League.
 In August 2023, Talovierov returned to LASK on loan for the 2023–24 season.
 LASK made the transfer permanent on 5 February 2024, with Talovierov signing a contract until the summer of 2027.

 Plymouth Argyle

-On 31 January 2025, EFL Championship club Plymouth Argyle, announced the signing of Talovierov for an undisclosed record fee on a three-and-a-half-year contract.
+On 31 January 2025, EFL Championship club Plymouth Argyle announced the signing of Talovierov for an undisclosed record fee on a three-and-a-half-year contract.
 He made his debut the following day against West Bromwich Albion.
 He scored against relegation rivals Luton Town on 19 February 2025, earning Argyle a 1–1 draw.
 He scored again the following week to open the scoring against Manchester City in the FA Cup, though Plymouth went on to lose 3–1.
 Talovierov missed the remainder of the 2024–25 season because of a knee injury.
 Plymouth were relegated to League One on the final day of the season and Talovierov was linked with a transfer away from Home Park.

 Stoke City

 On 5 July 2025, Talovierov joined Championship club Stoke City on a three-year deal for an undisclosed fee.
+He suffered an injury during pre-season which kept him out of the side until December 2025.
+In 2025–26 Talovierov played 19 times before his season was ended in March 2026 due to an ankle injury he sustained whilst on international duty.